mosip/commons/kernel/kernel-idgenerator-service/README.md

 ## Overview
 MOSIP uses the cryptographically safe SecureRandom algorithm to generate UINs (Unique Identification Numbers) with high randomness.
 A checksum is added using the Verhoeff Algorithm to validate the UIN/VID.
 Generated UINs are filtered against [predefined patterns](#uin-generation-filters) as outlined below, to eliminate easily identifiable numbers and prevent repetitions or sequences.
 The random number seed is refreshed every 45 minutes or as configured via  `mosip.idgen.uin.secure-random-reinit-frequency` in minutes.

-This service is used to generate various IDs like UIN, APPID, RID (AID), VID.
+This service is used to generate various IDs like UIN and VID.

 ## UIN Generation Filters
 The UIN should follow the following filters and constraints: